 Not trying to be difficult.
 Trying to learn.

 |The Following User Says Thank You to DanaRuns For This Useful Post:|

 My question would be, if someone doesn't do conformation but instead has working titles is a CCA then not appropriate for them???
 Is a CCA really saying they meet the standards enough to be bred or is it really just, well useless.
 I mean no disrespect either I guess I'm trying to understand just what a CCA is good for then??
 If that makes sense

 To me a CCA is more educational for the owner than anything else (getting real feedback and explanations on their dog and the standard), and another major reason GRCA created the CCA was for goldens other than those who can point in the breed ring be eligible for the VC/VCX awards.
 CCA has nothing to do with breeding.

-"Fisher" CH Deauxquest Hard Day's Knight UDT VER RAE MH WCX CCA VCX OS DDHF :: whose cool website GRF won't allow me to put in my signature
+"Fisher" CH Deauxquest Hard Day's Knight UDT VER RAE MH WCX CCA VCX OS DDHF, Can.
+CD WC

 "Slater" Morninglo Wing-T Your Bird Can Sing CD MH WCX CCA VC

 There seems to be some confusion on what the CCA is and isn't.
 The CCA was never meant to be a green light to breed any dog whether that dog be an AKC Champion, a Master Hunter or an OTCH dog that has recieved the title.

 IT ISN’T just another title and a quick way to earn a versatility certificate.